safeledger logo

 Here’s the accurate way to get a Company Formation POA in the UAE:

-1. Write the POA:
+Step1.
+Write the POA:

 An expert will carefully write the Company Formation Power of Attorney draft.
-This paper will accurately list all your details, your Agent's details, your intended company name, and every single power your Agent needs for your company setup.
+This paper will accurately list all your details, your Agent's details, your intended company name, and every single power your Agent needs for your company formation.
 Being very exact here is crucial.

-2. Translate (if needed):
+Step2.
+Translate (if needed):

 If your POA is in English, it must be translated into Arabic by an official, sworn legal translator in the UAE.
 This is a very important step for the Company Formation Power of Attorney translation.

-3. Get Official Stamp (Notarization):
+Step3.
+Get Official Stamp (Notarization):

 If you are in the UAE: You (the Principal) will sign the POA in front of a Notary Public.
 You will need your original passport and Emirates ID (if you have one).
 The Notary checks your ID and stamps the paper, making it legally official.
 This is a Company Formation Power of Attorney notarization.